The scheme has changed but it’s still possible to borrow!

-From March 2018, the 457 visa scheme will be completely replaced by the TSS, a scheme that is split into two new temporary work streams:
+Since March 2018, the 457 visa scheme has been completely replaced by the 482 visa, a scheme that is split into two new temporary work streams:

 - A short-term stream of up to two years: This stream can be renewed for another two years.

 - A medium-term stream of up to four years: Only available to specific high-level professionals identified.

 Each stream requires applicants to have at least 2 years work experience in the occupation they’re applying for and a criminal history check (previously this was a self-declaration).

 Four-year visa applicants specifically need to meet high standards for English proficiency.

 According to the government, the TSS visa was introduced in an effort to “support businesses in addressing genuine skill shortage in their workforce” and to safeguard Australian workers.

 Previously, the 457 visa allowed select migrants to fill more than 650 jobs on the Government’s MLTSSL.

 Since April 2017, more than 200 jobs have since been cut from this list.